-To produce competent practitioners who meet professional standards and fulfill the missions, values and philosophies of the Lienhard School of Nursing, the College of Health Professions, and Pace University.

-- 1. To provide a quality education within urban and suburban settings to serve diverse communities. - 2.
-To foster teaching, learning, scholarship, and service within a community of integrity. - 3.
-To prepare nurses to be global citizens. - 4.
-To educate baccalaureate students in curricula that are process-oriented, providing a broad foundational base for professional nursing practice. - 5.
-To educate master's and doctoral students with a depth and breadth of advanced knowledge, skills, and philosophy necessary for advanced nursing leaders to practice in a variety of settings with a primary health care worldview.
+- 1. To produce competent practitioners who meet professional standards and fulfill the missions, values and philosophies of the Lienhard School of Nursing, the College of Health Professions, and Pace University. - 2.
+Provide a quality education within urban and suburban settings to serve diverse communities. - 3.
+Foster teaching, learning, scholarship, and service within a community of integrity that respects all persons and values health care as a social right. - 4.
+Prepare nurses to be global citizens. - 5.
+Educate baccalaureate students in curricula that value a high level of nursing competence, clinical reasoning, and effective communication to provide a broad foundational base for professional nursing practice in complex and diverse healthcare environments with a primary health care worldview. - 6.
+Educate master's and doctoral students with a depth and breadth of knowledge, skills, and philosophy necessary for advanced nurse leaders to promote health, innovate practice, and expand scholarship in complex and diverse healthcare environments with a primary health care worldview.